akondasif/grivet/docs/DEV_NOTES.md

 ### with Docker

+On a Mac you must have either installed

+  Docker Toolbox

+or

-Assuming you have installed VirtualBox, Docker Machine, Docker Compose and Docker.
+  VirtualBox, Docker Machine, Docker Compose and Docker.

-If not, it's highly recommended (on a Mac) to install each via [Homebrew](http://brew.sh/) with
+If the latter was your choice, it's highly recommended to install each via [Homebrew](http://brew.sh/) with

 ```
 brew tap caskroom/cask